amanmaurya104/E-Commerce/backend/README.md

 # E-Commerce Backend

 This is the backend for the E-Commerce application, built with Node.js, Express, and MongoDB.
-It provides APIs for user authentication, user management, and other backend functionalities.
+It provides APIs for user authentication, user management, product management, and other backend functionalities.

 ## Features

 - User registration and login with JWT-based authentication.
-- Middleware for protected routes.
+- Middleware for protected routes and role-based access control.
 - MongoDB integration for data persistence.
 - Environment-based configuration using `.env` files.
+- Product management with CRUD operations.

 ## Prerequisites